-Montenegro: The future of Power company EPCG and Agreement with A2A Italy, A2A halted the new power gen projects7.
-November 2014. / SEE Energy News
+Montenegro: The future of Power company EPCG and Agreement with A2A Italy, A2A halted the new power gen projects, SEE Energy News

 Since the contract signing on the sale of part of the shares and recapitalization between the Government of Montenegro and the Italian company A2A, it has been exactly five years ago.
 At the end of the year expires five-year contract.

 The Italian Ambassador in Montenegro, Vincenzo Del Monaco, does not seeany reason why the Government and the company A2A would not agree on the continuation of the partnership in the Electric Power Industry of Montenegro (EPCG).

 Del Monaco is confident that EPCG and A2A will reach an agreement, although the new leadership of the Italian company made it clear to Government representatives that were not willing to enter into a new investment cycle, because after five years, according to media, failed to recover anything from 430 MEUR invested in EPCG in 2009.

 Media reports state that in the event that the management contract with A2A woulds not be extended, the Italians remain the owners of 41.7 percent of the shares, “as long as they do not sell them to someone”.
 Relations must be edited in any case.
 Currently, negotiations are carried out in several interactions.
 The Government insists on investing in development projects, and A2A on factors that provide quality business companies.